shenker/polars/docs/user-guide/io/database.md

 $ pip install adbc-driver-sqlite
 ```

-As ADBC is not the default engine you must specify the engine as an argument to `pl.read_database`
+As ADBC is not the default engine you must specify the engine as an argument to `pl.read_database_uri`

 {{code_block('user-guide/io/database','adbc',['read_database_uri'])}}